Skip to main content

 2. With the right sides together sew the button hole flap to the Right Front Leg panel.
 Fold open and press seams.
 Do the same to the button flap on the Left Front Leg panel.

-3. Align the button panels and sew in the button holes and the buttons.
+3. Align the panels and sew in the buttons.

-4. For the Right Leg Button hole flap, mark with 2 vertical lines 1" apart.
+4. For the Button hole flap, mark with 2 vertical lines 1" apart.
 Fold A is the "first fold" and fold B is the second closest to the raw edge.

 5. Fold B towards the "wrong side" of the fabric and press.
 (Making a little "seam allowance".)

-6. Fold A with a valley fold to make the right sides of the fabric touch.
+6. Fold A with a mountain fold to make the wrong sides of the fabric touch.
 Press.

-8. Use and invisible hand stitch to sew the folded "seam allowance" onto the front leg panel.
+9. Use and invisible hand stitch or a machine blind stitch to sew the folded "seam allowance" onto the front leg panel.
+(If you don't mind seeing stitches you can just stitch this down.)

 Join Seams